 That's something sales managers have struggled with for years.
 It reminds me of a blog post I published earlier on The Use of Sales Enablement Technology, which I'm a huge proponent of, and I love the idea of having more analytics—and there's no shortage of analytics through your CRM systems.

 But technology also poses a risk for sales managers to become too reliant on the analytics that they become somewhat of what I would call an armchair quarterback, and aren't making the connection they need to with the members of their sales team.

 If we think about the overall objective of a sales manager, it comes down to three key skills: the ability to manage, coach, and lead their sales team.
 All of those, by their very nature, are social.
 So, what we want to do is think about some techniques you can use to manage, coach, and lead a remote team.

 There's this notion out there that if you have a remote salesperson, you need to focus on the results, and if they're hitting their results, then you're fine.

-So, you want to emphasize—particularly important with remote salespeople—is to communicate clearly.
+So, what you want to emphasize—particularly important with remote salespeople—is to measure performance, and communicate clearly.
 What is the result that you expect?
 What actions do you want them to take that lead to that result?

 For example, the result may be the achievement of a sales quota, but you may have an expectation of going on many in-person calls, sending out proposals, new account penetration, and all things that can lead to achieving those sales results.